-How to Make Homemade Muscadine Wine
+How I Made Homemade Muscadine Wine for the First Time

 Last week, I made the most delicious muscadine jelly using the grapes on my family’s farm, but we still have an abundance of those tasty southern grapes.
 So this week I began another homesteading experiment with making homemade muscadine wine, and it’s a bit more complicated than I expected.
 Wine making is an extensive process but I thought I’d share with you guys what I’ve done so far and then post an update in a few weeks when I get to taste test the finished product!